loganhughesr/loganhughesr.github.io/other.md

 These are notable projects of mine that don't necessarily fit on other parts of my website.
 ## Aulphon Logistics

 I'm half of this live hardware electronic music duo (electro/dance/experimental/abstract/drone).
-Listen to our sounds [here.](aulphonlogistics.net) Formally known as [o0.](o0music.bandcamp.com)
+Listen to our sounds [here.](aulphonlogistics.net) Previously known as [o0.](o0music.bandcamp.com)

 ## FifthWall